 First, you may give away your identity (something that you don’t want to do for reasons explained in tip four).

-Second (and far more serious) is the fact that you may unwittingly be obliging yourself to pay a fee to the registrars should you go through with the sale.
+The second (and far more serious) is the fact that you may unwittingly be obliging yourself to pay a fee to the registrars should you go through with the sale.

 Don’t get ahead of yourself by filing a trademark (you could give the game away)